raphaelmayer/compositebaas/README.md

     These fields are used during execution by Apollo to pass data.
 For more information on this, refer to the Apollo documentation [here](https://apollowf.github.io/learn.html).

-    *Note that attributes will be prefixed by their parent object from the input file.
+    *Note that attributes will be prefixed by their parent key from the input file.
 This means that a language attribute will be passed to functions as inputLanguage or outputLanguage depending on where in the input file it was specified.
 DataIns/DataOuts need to be named accordingly.*

 2. **Implement the function as a serverless function:**
    Write the code for the serverless function and place it in the appropriate directory: